 The first thing to note about real estate agent commissions is that they are negotiable.
 In other words, there is no set commission rate.
-With that said, many “typical” residential listings here in San Diego are often between 5% to 6%.
+With that said, many “typical” residential listings here in San Diego have historically hovered between 5% to 6%.
 There are exceptions to this, and unusual properties or land-only listings can often have higher commission percentages.
 On the other hand, discount brokers will sometimes charge less than a 5% overall commission.

-The majority of listings in San Diego currently allocate 2.5% for the buy side (the side representing the buyer).
-A small percentage offer the buy side less than 2.5%.
-This approach can disincentivize other agents from showing the property to their clients.
-By the same token, sellers that offer the buy side 2.75% or 3% sometimes generate more and/or higher offers because they have made the property stand out to other agents that can bring in buyers.
+Many of the listings in San Diego have allocated 2.5% for the buy side (the side representing the buyer).
+Whatever the norms are in your market, offering less than what is typical can potentially disincentivize other agents from showing the property to their clients.
+By the same token, sellers that offer stronger buyer side compensation sometimes generate more and/or higher offers because they have made the property stand out to other agents that can bring in buyers.
 The majority of homes are sold with another agent representing the buyer, so giving extra incentive / commission on the buy side sometimes can net you more in the sale.
 That can be especially true for a property that might have something working against it (price, location, “unusual features” or condition).

 When Paying a Higher Real Estate Commission Can Net You MORE